Season: July through late September 2018

 • Our final stop of the day will be at Oregon Grain Growers Brand Distillery.
 Using locally grown grains they make vodka, whiskey, and gin.
 While here we will do a tour of the distillery and taste their spirits.

-Day 6: Explore Pendleton (breakfast at hotel)
+Day 6: Explore Pendleton (breakfast at hotel, group dinner)

 Today you will experience a Pendleton Underground Tour.
 Learn about the hidden history of Pendleton and why Pendleton was known as the entertainment capital of Eastern Oregon.
 You will explore the tunnels beneath the sidewalks, the Prohibition Card Room, and the famous “Cozy Rooms”.